Install a legacy Kubernetes delegate

 Step 6: Verify

-For an overview of verification, see Delegate Registration and Verification.
+For an overview of verification, go to Delegate Registration and Verification.

-In the Delegate wizard, click Verify and Harness will verify that it is receiving heartbeats from the Delegate.
+In the delegate wizard, select Verify.
+Harness verifies that it is receiving heartbeats from the delegate.

 kubectl describe pod <your-delegate-pod> -n harness-delegate-ng